 Joann Kealiinohomoku Historic Flagstaff Home Project Accordion Closed

 At her home located north of campus, former NAU ethnomusicologist Joann Kealiinohomoku collected historic artifacts from her backyard and donated them to the Anthropology Department upon her retirement.
 Mostly dating to the 1940s and 1950s, the artifacts reveal evidence of architectural renovations, foodways, consumption, domesticity, and childhood in WWII-era Flagstaff.
 The project is conducted by Dr. Emily Dale in the Historical Archaeology Lab with the assistance of graduate and undergraduate student volunteers.

-Dr. Hays-Gilpin also directs traditional archaeological research on pottery traditions in the northern Southwest, in collaboration with our national parks, forests, and other agencies, tribes, and museums.
+Dr. Kelley Hays-Gilpin directs traditional archaeological research on pottery traditions in the northern Southwest, in collaboration with our national parks, forests, and other agencies, tribes, and museums.